 What to Bring

-One of the biggest mistakes at the Bowl is forgetting that it can actually get chilly in L.A. at night, even if was in the 80’s during the day.
+Probably the biggest mistake that first-timers make at the Bowl is forgetting that it can actually get chilly in L.A. at night, even if it was in the 80s during the day.
+This applies even more to the hills where the Bowl is.
 Remember to bring a light jacket or sweater.
 This is really important!
-Or even better, if you want to really snuggle, bring a blanket. 🙂
+Or even better, if you want to really snuggle, bring a blanket. :-)

 If you’re in any of the bench seats (i.e., the vast majority of the seats at the bowl), seat cushions are almost a “must”.
-You’ll thank me about two hours into the show.
+You’ll be grateful about an hour into the show.

 4. Good Walking Shoes

 Wear comfortable walking shoes, because there will be a lot of uphill walking involved.
-I suggest avoiding sandals.
+No high heels.
+I also suggest avoiding sandals.
 Why?
-People above you can easily kick over a glass bottle, sending shards of glass around your feet (this happened to us last time!!)
+People in the row behind you can easily kick over a glass bottle, sending shards of glass around your feet (this happened to us last time!!).